 As with most PIP fraud lawsuits, the insurance carrier also accused the clinics and their medical directors of failing to properly review the medical billing practices.
 One of the main roles of a medical director is to review the diagnosis, treatment, and billing by their clinic to prevent abuses and to catch misconduct.

 State Farm claims the fraud occurred between 2007 and present.

-Dolman Law Group is a personal injury firm representing clients throughout the State of Florida.
+Sibley Dolman Gipe Accident Injury Lawyers, PA is a personal injury firm representing clients throughout the State of Florida.

 The information provided above are all allegations made by State Farm in a publicly filed complaint.
-None of the above information is the opinion of the Dolman Law Group and is simply a relaying of information from available news sources and public record.
+None of the above information is the opinion of the Sibley Dolman Gipe Accident Injury Lawyers, PA and is simply a relaying of information from available news sources and public record.